firoorg/firo/README.md

  - 10 minute block targets
  - 21 million total coins
  - 50 coins per block
- - Retarget using BRNDF with a 36 block lookback
+ - Retarget using BRNDF every 6 blocks

 For more information, as well as an immediately useable, binary version of the zcoin client sofware, see https://github.com/ZCoinOfficial/zcoin/releases.